Donate to the Library

 Charitable Remainder Trust: Can enable you to make a contribution to the library while providing yourself and/or a loved one income for life or a term of years.
 This type of trust may be tailored to suit your investment objectives.

-Transfer Wealth to Your Heirs with Tax Savings
+Transfer Wealth to your Heirs with Tax Savings

 A Charitable Lead Trust allows you to make a future transfer of wealth to your heirs while substantially reducing estate and gift taxes.
 It also provides an income stream to the library for a specific number of years.
 During a specified number of years, a fixed or variable income is paid to the library, depending on the type of trust created.
 You may designate how your gift is used at the library.
 At the end of the trust term the assets are passed to your heirs or a trust for their benefit.

-How you save taxes
+How you can save on Taxes

 You receive a charitable tax deduction for the current value of the annual income payments to the Library during the term of the trust.
 Any appreciation of the trust assets over the term of the trust is not subject to gift or estate tax.

-How you can establish a Charitable Lead Trust
+How you can Establish a Charitable Lead Trust

 You can establish a Charitable Lead Trust with publicly traded securities, mutual funds, closely-held stock, income-producing real estate, partnership interests, or a combination of the above.
 Typically, a lead trust is effective for high-net-worth individuals who wish to fund the trust with assets valued at $500,000 or more.